 Convening Process.

 The Commission recognizes that the convening process is conducted by the Executive and Council, not the Commission.
-However, we provide these recommendations for the consideration of the recommendations gathered, those bodies given our unique perspective on how convening affects overall outcome.
+However, we provide these recommendations for the consideration of those bodies given our unique perspective on how convening affects overall outcome.